-Life is difficult, sometimes overwhelmingly so.
+These are difficult times.
 At times of distress we often feel at our most isolated; we may find it hard to see beyond our immediate unhappiness and to draw on our inner resources.
-Seeing a therapist can be helpful, providing a safe and enquiring space to explore, find our footing again and grow from our challenges.
+Seeing a therapist can help, providing a safe and enquiring space to explore and grow from our challenges.
 Therapy may not always feel easy, but at its best it can be supportive, empowering and liberating.

 Taking the initial step of contacting a therapist can be scary but as an experienced counsellor and psychotherapist I trust that I am able to “meet you where you are" and provide a safe, non-judgemental space to work collaboratively with you and to explore ways to help you move forward.

 Most of us have some sense of how we have been shaped by our earlier experiences in life.
 These experiences often create a pattern - a template for how we meet the world around us.
 We often lock away difficult experiences in a way that protects us from pain but can leave us feeling only partially ourselves.
 By uncovering these inner patterns and facing difficult experiences we become freer to move forwards in our lives.